FrenchDandelions/so_long/README.md

 Have fun :)

-ps: The bigger the map the longer it takes to load everything, so don't get mad, I have no idea why it takes so much time even for when there is no enemy, sorry :(
+ps: The bigger the map the longer it takes to load everything, so don't get mad, I have no idea why it takes so much time even when there is no enemy, sorry :(